tgagor/template-dockerfiles/README.md

-  -b, --build           Build Docker images after templating -c, --config string   Path to the configuration file (required) -d, --delete          Delete templated Dockerfiles after successful building -h, --help            help for td
+  -b, --build           Build Docker images after templating -c, --config string   Path to the configuration file (required) -d, --delete          Delete templated Dockerfiles after successful building -e, --engine string   Select the container engine to use: docker or buildx (default "docker") -h, --help            help for td
   -i, --image string    Limit the build to a single image
-      --parallel int    Specify the number of threads to use, defaults to number of CPUs (default 8) -p, --push            Push Docker images after building -s, --squash          Squash images to reduce size (experimental) -t, --tag string      Tag to use as the image version -v, --verbose         Increase verbosity of output -V, --version         Display the application version and exit
+      --parallel int    Specify the number of threads to use, defaults to number of CPUs (default 20) -p, --push            Push Docker images after building -s, --squash          Squash images to reduce size (experimental) -t, --tag string      Tag to use as the image version -v, --verbose         Increase verbosity of output -V, --version         Display the application version and exit

 ```

 ## **Installation**